cedricduriau/packagerbuddy/README.md

 packagerbuddy install --software foo --version 1.0.0 --force
 ```

-Installing consists of four steps:
+Installing consists of five steps:

 1. Download the software from the url in the configs to the designated download directory.
 2. Unpack the downloaded content.
 3. Install/move the unpacked content to the designated install directory.
 4. Create a package file inside the installed directory.
+5. Run the post install script from the designated scripts directory.

 ### List installed software
 The `list` command prints all installed software.
 PackagerBuddy knows the difference between ordinary directories and software it installed thanks to a package file which is written out at install time.